forwardemail/forwardemail.net/app/views/privacy/index.md

 **Strictly for functionality and to improve our service, we collect and store securely the following information:**

 * We store emails and calendar information in your [encrypted SQLite database](/blog/docs/best-quantum-safe-encrypted-email-service) strictly for your IMAP/POP3/CalDAV access and mailbox functionality.
   * Note that if you are using our email forwarding services only, then no emails are stored to disk or database store as described in [Information Not Collected](#information-not-collected).
-Our email forwarding services operate in-memory only.
+  * Our email forwarding services operate in-memory only (no writing to disk storage nor databases).
+  * IMAP/POP3/CalDAV storage is encrypted at rest and retained on a block storage volume on either [Digital Ocean](https://digitalocean.com) or [Vultr](https://vultr.com).
+  * Backups for your IMAP/POP3/CalDAV storage is encrypted at rest and retained on [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/).
 * We store a cookie in a session for your website traffic.
 * We store your email address that you provide us with.
 * We store your domain names, aliases, and configurations that you provide us with.